selforganising/book/topics/testing.md

 (It is possible the first test will fail with *"Error: expected 200 "OK", got 302 "Moved Temporarily"*.
 If that happens, just run the test again.)

 [These examples are also on GitHub](https://github.com/selforganising/testing-examples).

+### Note

+Testing is a big topic and we have just scratched the surface.
+There are also different ways to do BDD (see [Wikipedia](http://en.wikipedia.org/wiki/Behavior-driven_development)).
+The approach used here is a good jumping off point, but is not close to being exhaustive.